iblethebible/winda-ninjaz/README.md

-# winda-ninjaz
+#Window Cleaning System
-Database and front-end for window cleaning firm
+##Database and front-end for window cleaning firm

-A database which will store:
+A database which will store
 Job details
   -price
   -location